savashakan22/savashakan22/README.md

 - 👋 Hi, I’m Hakan
 -  I'm currently a 1st year computer engineering student at Galatasaray University (Istanbul/Turkey)
--  I’m currently trying to improve my Python skills and delve deeper on Data Dcience,
+-  I’m currently trying to improve my Python skills and delve deeper on Data Science,
--  ALso learning C as a part of my university syllabus.
+-  Also learning C as a part of my university syllabus.

 -  LinkedIn : https://www.linkedin.com/in/hakansavass/